nginxinc/nginx-azure-workshops/labs/lab5/readme.md

     ```

     This changes where Nginx will `proxy_pass` the requests.
-Nginx will now forward and load balance requests to your AKS1 Nginx Ingress Controller, listening on port 32080 on each AKS1 Node.
+Nginx will now proxy and load balance requests to your AKS1 Nginx Ingress Controller, listening on port 32080 on each AKS1 Node.
 The X-Proxy-Pass Header will now show `aks1-ingress` instead of cafe-nginx.

     Submit your Nginx Configuration.